apecloud/kubeblocks/docs/user_docs/overview/introduction.md

   - Rolling upgrades
   - Decommission a specific replica
   - Minor version upgrades
-- In addition to the declarative API, KubeBlocks also offers an Ops API for executing one-time operational tasks on database clusters.
-The Ops API supports additional features such as queuing, concurrency control, progress tracking, and operation rollback.
+- In addition to the declarative API, KubeBlocks also offers an OpsRequest API for executing one-time operational tasks on database clusters.
+The OpsRequest API supports additional features such as queuing, concurrency control, progress tracking, and operation rollback.
 - Observability: Supports integration with Prometheus and Grafana.
 - Includes a powerful and intuitive command-line tool `kbcli`, which makes operating KubeBlocks CRs on Kubernetes more straightforward and reduces keystrokes.
 For those well-versed in Kubernetes, kbcli can be used alongside kubectl to provide a more streamlined way of performing operations.